tritonJS826/masters-way/mw-training-bff/apiAutogenerated/general/docs/MwServerInternalSchemasUpdateJobDone.md

 NewMwServerInternalSchemasUpdateJobDoneWithDefaults instantiates a new MwServerInternalSchemasUpdateJobDone object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCompanionLanguage

+`func (o *MwServerInternalSchemasUpdateJobDone) GetCompanionLanguage() string`

+GetCompanionLanguage returns the CompanionLanguage field if non-nil, zero value otherwise.

+### GetCompanionLanguageOk

+`func (o *MwServerInternalSchemasUpdateJobDone) GetCompanionLanguageOk() (*string, bool)`

+GetCompanionLanguageOk returns a tuple with the CompanionLanguage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompanionLanguage

+`func (o *MwServerInternalSchemasUpdateJobDone) SetCompanionLanguage(v string)`

+SetCompanionLanguage sets CompanionLanguage field to given value.

+### HasCompanionLanguage

+`func (o *MwServerInternalSchemasUpdateJobDone) HasCompanionLanguage() bool`

+HasCompanionLanguage returns a boolean if a field has been set.

 ### GetDescription